Like, how do you know what is resident-related damage that they should be charged for, during…

 So, the heating and air is working, hot water heater, we’re recommending pest control for insects, spiders, ants, and others.

-I went back and looked at the report, really what we’re going to charge the tenant for is cleaning the entire unit, replacing light bulbs and that’s it essentially.
+I went back and looked at the report, really what we’re going to charge the resident for is cleaning the entire unit, replacing light bulbs and that’s it essentially.

 So, now, some things are going to be more obvious than others.